 In my studio I have an extremely well-used and invaluable piece of kit.
 It’s called a “Design master II” projector, and I can’t begin to tell you how many hours of my time it’s saved.
 You pop an image into the top section of it, and can shrink or enlarge the image which is projected onto the table below.
 Draw around the image and hey presto!
 Done.

-I find my projector especially useful when I’m building up composite landscapes where I’ve been given a list of 35 species to pop into a habitat.
-Getting them to scale would take months if I couldn’t shrink and enlarge them at will.
+I find my projector especially useful when I’m building up composite landscapes.
+If I’ve been given a list of 35 species to pop into a habitat, it’s invaluable.
+Getting them to scale would take months if I couldn’t shrink and enlarge them.

 Woodstock water meadow

-Using a projector may not be something many beginners do, but often when I mention this tool people often ask me if it’s not “cheating” to use it.
+Using a projector may not be something many beginners do.
+Often when I mention this tool, people often ask me if it’s not “cheating” to use it.